davechurchill/ualbertabot/README.md

 **UAlbertaBot** - StarCraft AI Competition Bot - David Churchill (dave.churchill@gmail.com)

+**Update: 2021**
+- UAlbertaBot is not being actively maintained since early 2021

 **Update: Feb 28, 2020**
 - UAlbertaBot now uses VS2019
 - UAlbertaBot now uses BWAPI 4.4.0.
 To get it to compile, you have to compile BWAPI.lib and BWAPIClient.lib with VS2019 and put them in the BWAPI_INSTALL_DIR/lib/ folder